edmundj0/updated-portfolio-site/content/jobs/UC Berkeley/index.md

 ---

 - B.A. in Molecular and Cell Biology, Minor in Environmental Economics and Policy
-- Health Worker @ University Health Services - Synthesized health information and addressed first aid emergencies to > 50 emmbers of Sigma Alpha Mu chapter house
+- Health Worker @ University Health Services - Synthesized health information and addressed first aid emergencies to > 50 members of Sigma Alpha Mu chapter house